mretegan/crispy/package/README.rst

 Windows
 -------
-1. Install Microsoft Visual C++ Build Tools.
+1. Install Microsoft Visual C++ Build Tools (only needed for installing no-binary packages).
 2. Install the official Python distribution.
 3. Create a Python virtual environment and activate it: